 - Lift up the assembled corner and inspect the face.
 If any glue did squeeze out, carefully wipe it off with a soft, slightly damp cloth.

-Flat-faced mouldings: can be assembled face down on a flat, clean table.
+Flat-faced and Float Frame mouldings: can be assembled face down on a flat, clean table.

-- When assembling a frame with the face down, be sure the surfaces of the table and frame moulding are both clean.
-Do not slide the moulding as this could scratch the surface.
+- When assembling a frame with the face down, be sure the surfaces of the table and moulding are both clean.
+Do NOT slide the moulding as this could scratch the surface.

-- Carefully place the two adjacent legs of the corner upside down.
+- Carefully place all four legs upside down in the desired frame arrangement.
 Dry fit one more time before applying glue.

 All other mouldings shapes: